lklinus2609/SOC_Astar/README.md

 1. **Standard A*** - Uses Euclidean distance as the cost function, finding the shortest path without considering energy consumption.
 2. **Battery-Aware A*** - Considers energy consumption due to elevation changes (inclines, declines) and terrain in its cost function.

 The main hypothesis is that as map size increases, the battery-aware algorithm will achieve longer operating ranges by choosing more energy-efficient paths rather than simply the shortest paths.
 This is particularly relevant for robots operating in environments with significant elevation changes, where battery management is crucial for extended operation.
+Example use case may include electric vehicles, agricultural autonomous vehicles, and more.

 ## Features

 - City-like map generation with variable road patterns, buildings, and elevation features
 - Realistic LiFePO4 battery model with:
   - Discharge efficiency varying with state of charge
-  - Regenerative braking on downhill segments
+  - Regenerative braking on downhill segments (70% efficeincy)
   - Physics-based energy consumption calculation
 - Comprehensive terrain representation with uphill, downhill, and flat segments
 - Detailed performance metrics and visualization